Established by Sri Sri Dev Nathji of Devnath Mutt 250 years ago

 Gwalior

-During the eighth century AD Suraj Sen, the chieftain of the place was struck by a misterious deadly disease and was cured by the saint Gwalipa.
+During the eighth century AD Suraj Sen, the chieftain of the place was struck by a mysterious deadly disease and was cured by the saint Gwalipa.
 As a tribute the chieftain had named the place after the saint, hence the place had come to be known as Gwalior.
-Many dynasties had ruled the place, each one of them leaving behind their stamp, memories and monuments of their rule.
+Many dynasties had ruled the place, each one of them leaving behind their stamp, memories, and monuments of their rule.

 Morar, Lashkar & Old city

-Lashkar is derived from the Persian lashkar, meaning army, or camp, as it was originally the camp, and later the permanent capital, of Sindhia at Gwalior.
+Lashkar is derived from the Persian Lashkar, meaning army, or camp, as it was originally the camp, and later the permanent capital, of Sindhia at Gwalior.
 Jivaji Chowk is the central focus of Lashkar.

 Gwalior under the Sindhia

 Ranoji Scindia established his capital at Ujjain in 1731; which remained their capital till 1810.
 His successor Mahadji Rao Scindia seized Gwalior from the Raja of Gohad in 1765.
 His successor Daulat Rao Scindia moved the Sindhia capital to Lashkar in Gwalior during 1810.
 The Sindhia state of Gwalior became a major regional power in the latter half of the eighteenth century; they figured prominently in the three Anglo-Maratha Wars, held sway over many of the Rajput states, and conquered the state of Ajmer.
-After the defeat of the allied Maratha states by the British in the Third Anglo- Maratha War of 1818, the Scindia were forced to accept local autonomy as a princely state within British India and to give up Ajmer to the British.
-The Scindia family ruled Gwalior until India's independence from the United Kingdom in 1947, when the Maharaja Jiyajirao Scindia acceded to the Government of India.
-Gwalior was merged with a number of other princely states to become the new Indian state of Madhya Bharat.
+After the defeat of the allied Maratha states by the British in the Third Anglo-Maratha War of 1818, the Scindia were forced to accept local autonomy as a princely state within British India and to give up Ajmer to the British.
+The Scindia family ruled Gwalior until India's independence from the United Kingdom in 1947 when Maharaja Jiyajirao Scindia acceded to the Government of India.
+Gwalior was merged with several other princely states to become the new Indian state of Madhya Bharat.

 The tradition of worship of Lord Maruti